- College Calendaring and Communication Site, Directions

 Contrary to expectations of some colleagues and students, Monroe Hall does not "validate" students’ requests for make-up quizzes, missed homework or classes, labs, and the like.
 It is the responsibility of each instructor to set the criteria of participation for the course and then to honor exceptions and accommodations as circumstances and the instructor’s judgment suggest.
 Only in the event of unusually serious circumstances that transcend the course involved, such as hospitalizations or other emergencies, when students cannot consult with each instructor, do the Association Deans write to instructors with the requests that students be permitted to make up missed work.

-Every class should have a syllabus on which are listed the guidelines for participation in the course.
-A statement such as this can help: "Students are expected to clear any absences with the instructor ahead of time.
+Some instructors have found the following a workable solution: "Students are expected to clear any absences with the instructor ahead of time.
 Otherwise, and in the event of illness, emergency, and the like, a written statement, accompanied by the Honor Pledge attesting to its veracity, is required before the possibility of make-up work will be considered."

 Off Grounds Field Trips